 Lack of time can be an issue.
 It usually takes longer to collect and process the different viewpoints, which holds up the decision-making stage.
-There’s another potential problem with internal conflicts: the more people you invite into the conversation, the more you’re likely to experience clashes of opinion.
-If these aren’t handled effectively, employees can feel unmotivated or feel less valued if their input isn’t acted upon.
+There’s another potential problem with internal conflicts.
+The more people you invite into the conversation, the more you’re likely to experience clashes of opinion.
+If managers don’t respect their input, employees can feel unmotivated or feel less valued.

 To get around this, you could encourage anonymous suggestions, so employees don’t have any reason to suspect favoritism.
 Another option is to help your team collaborate more effectively, without focusing on who came up with what idea.